 Benefits of Providing a Squirrel House

 Squirrels live in various forests, preferring hardwoods or mixed woods, especially those with nut trees.

 This little fellow is a year-round resident seen mostly in the morning and evening in the yard.
 Most squirrels feed primarily on nuts, especially peanuts, hickory nuts, acorns, beech nuts and walnuts.
-They also like fruit, maple seeds, tulip tree seeds and corn as well.
+They also like fruit, maple seeds, tulip tree seeds, and corn.